sagemathinc/cocalc/src/k8s/cluster/README.md

 ## TODO: Troubleshooting

-If you get errors like this when trying to use/connect to pods, it's the firewall:
+If you get errors like this when trying to use/connect to pods, it's the firewall (this should not happen unless you manually mess something up):

     Error from server: dial tcp 10.240.0.39:10250: i/o timeout

-This happens when the master can't connect to the minion.
-The fix is to make a firewal rule that allows anything with tag k8s-[name]-master to connect to anything with tag k8s-[name]-minion on any port.